-- 1. Cancellation can be made in person, by electronic mail with return receipt, by Certified Mail or by termination. - 2.
-All registration and tuition fees will be refunded if the student cancels within seven (7) business days after signing the student application and making the initial payment, with the exception of the \$100 application fee. - 3.
-Cancellation after the seventh (7) Business Day, but before the first class, results in a refund of all monies paid, with the exception of the \$100 application fee. - 4.
-The drop/add period is the first week at the beginning of each quarter.
-A student may drop a class/classes without incurring any charges.
-There will be no refunds for any class/classes dropped following the drop/add week.
-Those students who enter the program mid-quarter may have (7) days, including weekend, following attendance of first class to drop without incurring charge. - 5.
-Termination Date: In calculating the refund due to a student, the last date of actual attendance by the student is used in the calculation unless earlier written notice is received.
-Refund will be calculated based on classes attended.
-There will be a 5% administrative fee applied. - 6.
-Refunds will be made within 30 days of termination of students' enrollment or receipt of Cancellation Notice from student. - 7.
-Students are encouraged to notify IICS prior to the start of their program segment should they need to take an academic interruption during the program.
-All academic interruptions must be made in person, electronic mail, or certified letter.
+- 1. Cancellation can be made in person, by electronic mail, by Certified Mail or by termination. - 2.
+All monies will be refunded if the school does not accept the applicant or if the student cancels within three (3) business days after signing the enrollment agreement and making initial payment. - 3.
+Cancellation after the third (3rd) business day, but before the first class, will result in a refund of all monies paid, with the exception of the \$100.00 application fee. - 4.
+Withdrawal before the end of the drop/add period (the first week of each quarter), will result in a refund of all monies paid, with the exception of the \$100.00 application fee. - 5.
+Withdrawal after the drop/add period, will result in no refund.

-If a student drops one Specialty and adds another, the student will be liable for the cost per credit of any classes taken in the dropped Specialty.
+- 6. In calculating the refund due to a student, the last date of actual attendance by the student is used in the calculation unless earlier written notice is received. - 7.
+Refunds will be made within 30 days of the date that the institution determines that the student has withdrawn.